Go to main content

 What is the difference between eIDAS and eIDAS 2.0?

-eIDAS 2.0 (Regulation (EU) 2024/1183, in force since 20 May 2024) modernises eIDAS 1.0 by introducing the European Digital Identity Wallet (EUDIW), which will let EU citizens store certified digital identity attestations.
-For businesses, eIDAS 2.0 tightens the requirements for qualified trust service providers (QTSPs) and improves cross-border interoperability.
+eIDAS 2.0 (regulation (EU) 2024/1183, entered into force on 20 May 2024) modernizes eIDAS 1.0 by introducing notably the <linkGlossaryEudiWallet>European Digital Identity Wallet</linkGlossaryEudiWallet> (EUDIW — European Digital Identity Wallet), which will allow European citizens to store certified digital identity credentials.
+For businesses, eIDAS 2.0 strengthens the requirements of qualified trust service providers (QTSP) and improves cross-border interoperability.

 Yes.
-Article 25 of eIDAS expressly prohibits denying legal effect to an electronic signature solely on the ground that it is in electronic form.
-A simple signature (SES) therefore has legal standing, but does not benefit from the legal presumption reserved for qualified signatures (QES).
-In a dispute, it is up to the party relying on the signature to prove its authenticity.
+Article 25 of eIDAS explicitly prohibits refusal of legal effects to an electronic signature solely on the grounds that it is in electronic form.
+A simple signature (<linkGlossarySes>SES</linkGlossarySes>) therefore has legal value, but it does not benefit from the legal presumption reserved for qualified signatures (QES).
+In the event of a dispute, it is up to whoever invokes the signature to prove its authenticity.

 How do I know which eIDAS level to choose for my contracts?